Sublinear-Time Algorithms for Compressive Phase Retrieval: Toolkit

-\end{theorem} We remark that the paper \cite{larsen2016heavy} does not consider complex signals but the extension to complex signals is straightforward.
+\begin{theorem}[Heavy hitters,~{\cite{larsen2016heavy}}] There exist a randomized construction of a matrix $\Phi \in \mathbb{R}^{m \times n}$ with $m = \Oh(K \log n)$ and a deterministic algorithm $\mathcal{R}$ such that given $y = |\Phi x|$ for $x\in \C^n$, with probability at least $1-1/\poly(n)$ the algorithm $\mathcal{R}$ returns in time $\Oh(K \cdot \poly(\log n))$ a set $S$ of size $\Oh(K)$ containing all $(1/K)$-heavy hitters of $x$. \end{theorem} We remark that the paper \cite{larsen2016heavy} does not consider complex signals but the extension to complex signals is straightforward.
 The algorithm is not designed for the phaseless sparse recovery either, the identification algorithm nevertheless works when the measurements are phaseless because it only relies on the magnitudes of the bucket measurements; see Theorem $2$ and Section B in \cite{larsen2016heavy}.
 Estimating the values of the candidate coordinates requires knowing the phases of the measurements but our theorem above does not concern this part.

 \begin{theorem}[{\cite{erdos_renyi}}] Let $V$ be a set of $n$ vertices.
-There exists an absolute constant $c_R$ such that $c_R n \log n$ uniform samples of pairs of distinct vertices in $V$ induce a connected graph with probability at least $1 - 1/\poly(n)$.
+There exists an absolute constant $\kappa$ such that $\kappa n \log n$ uniform samples of pairs of distinct vertices in $V$ induce a connected graph with probability at least $1 - 1/\poly(n)$. \end{theorem}